iotopia-solutions/fake-news/README.md

 what happens as it grows.
 * *Structure*: I consider this project to be "pure IoC".
 Only the composition plans (`index.js` files) contain `import` statements.
 All other files have zero dependencies.
-Most of these compostion plans only re-export values from sibling modules, too.
-Each `index.js` should be accompanied by a `README.md` to explain what a user will find therein.
+Most of these composition plans only re-export values from sibling modules, too.
+Each `index.js` should be accompanied by a `README.md` to describe at a high level what a user will find therein.
 * *Tests*: I'm not satisfied with any of the JavaScript test frameworks.
 They all have footguns or unfortunate features.
 So why not write my own, right?
-The testing framework is a bit rough and is certainly no better than any of the popular frameworks, but it was enough to allow me to think about how to write a decent test framework.
+The testing framework I wrote is a bit rough and is certainly no better than any of the popular frameworks, but it was enough to allow me to think about how to write a decent test framework.
 My next attempt will use most.js to stream the tests through a test-report pipeline.
-(Yes, I need to write more tests!)
+(Yes, yes, I need to write more tests!)